hso-esk/tls-diff-testing/README.md

 This is the software implementing our differential fuzz test approach for the TLS handshake as presented in our manuscript "Exploiting Dissent: Towards Fuzzing-based Differential Black-Box Testing of TLS Implementations".
+The paper will soon appear in IEEE Transactions on Dependable and Secure Computing (TDSC).
+A preprint will also be available soon.

 The software consists of two main components:
 * A shell script ("tls-server-batch") allowing to set up the five TLS server implementations